UiPath/AmazonConnect/README.md

 3. Take the Id field for the folder your processes are stored in.
 The DisplayName is likely 'Default' like in the example above.

 #### Obtaining a release key
 We have provided a helper Lambda function, UiPathQueryRelease, for converting a process name into the release key GUID.
 You can manually run the lambda from the Lambda Console to get the value you need to provide in the contact flow configuration in step 4.3.
-Below is an example of the input you need to pass the lamba
+Below is an example of the input you need to pass the lambda.
+Note that the process passed in must match the name found in Orchestrator.

 ##### Format
 ```